mclovin2002/mamad/README.md

-# Echo AI - Communication Integration Platform
+# VoiceLink - Communication Integration Platform

 A modern web application for seamless integration with popular communication platforms like Microsoft Teams, Google Meet, and Zoom.